mkfizi/tailstart/README.md

 is a bare-bone boilerplate and we want it to be adaptable with any development stacks.

-Tailstart can be further customize and integrated with any frameworks according to your project's requirement.
+Tailstart can be further customized and integrated with any frameworks according to your project's requirement.

 You may refer here for more information about Tailstart's directory structure: